forcePanda/Webhook2Flow-Framework/README.md

     }
 ```
 <br/>
-Now, let's say we want to subscribe to `publish_post` event.
-Following will be steps to set up the webhook subscription.
+Now, let's say we want to set up a webhook subscription for `publish_post` event in ForcePanda and run an automation in our Salesforce org every time the specified event occurs.
+Following will be steps to set up the webhook subscription.\

+So let's start by setting up the Salesforce side of things.

 1. Create Apex class for Apex Defined Data Type.\
 Let's call this class `FP_NewPostEvent`.
 This is how the class will look like: